Is This Your Teenager?

 Your teenager will learn how to demonstrate what is unique and special about them and why committee members should choose them over other applicants.
-Your teenager will learn the nine (9) Intangible Qualities that colleges want to see in essays and how to showcase them into their essays.
+Your teenager will learn the nine (9) Intangible Qualities that colleges want to see in essays and how to showcase them in their essays.

 Lesson 4.
 Write A Great Essay In 48 hours

 Your teenager will learn a simple 5-step process for organizing and structuring their essays.
 Dr. Jackson’s 80-20 Rule will be used to format the essay and infuse the student’s Intangible Qualities.
 This 5-step process will help your teenager get started and finished in 48 hours.